DeaconSeals/comp-2210/docs/term/2025-spring/syllabus/syllabus.md

 Your Auburn University email address (`@auburn.edu`) is the university-approved form of communication between instructors and students.
-Emails that you send to the instructor or to a teaching assistant must come from your `@auburn.edu` email address.
+Emails that you send to the instructor or to a teaching assistant must come from your `@auburn.edu` email addressand include the course in the subject (e.g., `[COMP 1110] Subject`).
 Sending emails from addresses other than `@auburn.edu` could result in you not receiving a response to your message. ***Do not send messages via Canvas; instead, send an email.*** Teaching assistants may or may not be accessible via Discord. ***Discord is not, however, an appropriate medium for communication with the instructor; instead, send an email.***

 All course announcements will be posted to Canvas and/or sent to your `@auburn.edu` address.
 All email communications from the instructor to you will